stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 During the winter term we will turn our focus to academic research.
 Our libraries hold an impressive array of traditional and electronic search tools as well as millions of books, journal articles, and assorted media.
 Although navigating this vast sea of information is intimidating, it is important that you find your way: excellent research skills are fundamental to your undergraduate training, regardless of your chosen field of study.
 In consideration of its importance, we will spend a significant amount of time learning how to use our library effectively.

-## Student Survey

-{{< hint info >}}
-Teaching and learning during a pandemic presents unique challenges.
-We may not all be in the same location or timezone.
-And we may face difficult situations that prevent us from concentrating on our work and personal growth.
-It would help me if I knew a bit about your current situation as we begin our term together.

----

-<i class="fas fa-star-of-life"></i> Please complete [this brief survey](https://forms.gle/eSB5NPfxrxoroNfe6) about your current situation and location as soon as possible.

-{{< /hint >}}

 ## Required Texts